Climate change and development Migration and climate

 The Protection Agenda

-The BMZ supports the proposals made in the Protection Agenda, which was endorsed in October 2015 thereby signalling the completion of the Nansen Initiative (External link).
+The BMZ supports the proposals made in the Protection Agenda, which was endorsed in October 2015 thereby signalling the completion of the Nansen Initiative.
 The initiative was launched with the goal of providing better protection for people forced to migrate because of natural disasters.
 The Protection Agenda comprises the following priority measures: better management within affected countries of the risks that can lead to displacement, better humanitarian protection mechanisms for cross-border migration and better data collection and knowledge management.
 A Platform on Disaster Displacement (External link) has been set up to help implement the Protection Agenda.
 Germany held the chair until the end of 2017 and has been actively engaged as a formative member of the Platform since then.